RanRhoads84/debgpt7.8-with-vectorDB/README.md

 The following is the current **TODO List**.Some ideas might be a little bit far away.

+1. add `--google` search option. should dive into the links from search results with depth 1.
 1. https://github.com/openai/chatgpt-retrieval-plugin
 1. implement `--archwiki` `--gentoowiki` `--debianwiki` `--fedorawiki` `--wikipedia` (although the LLM have already read the wikipedia dump many times)
 1. analyze udd, ddpo, contributors, nm